Full Ellipsoid Embeddings and Toric Mutations: Introduction

 \subsection{Context and Results}

-Let $(\R^4,\omega_\st)$ be standard symplectic 4-space, $a,b\in\R^+$, and consider the symplectic ellipsoid Let $(X,\omega_X)$ be a 4-dimensional symplectic almost-toric domain, as introduced in Section \ref{sec:Preliminaries}.
+Let $(\R^4,\omega_\st)$ be standard symplectic 4-space, $a,b\in\R^{>0}$, and consider the symplectic ellipsoid Let $(X,\omega_X)$ be a 4-dimensional symplectic almost toric domain, as introduced in Section \ref{sec:Preliminaries}.
 The first goal of this article is to discuss the existence of infinite staircases for the function

 where $i$ denotes a {\it symplectic} embedding, i.e. $i^*\omega_X=\omega_\st$.
 A {\it symplectic} embedding is volume preserving, and thus the volume bound $\pi^2a\leq 2\sigma^2\cdot\Vol(X,\omega_\st)$ implies